meeb/django-distill-example/README.md

 4. Create a build script for simplicity, see the `Makefile` in this repo for an example, make this build script create the site in a directory called `public`
-5. Link your Netlify account to your GitHub or GitLab or other repo account
+5. Make sure you set the correct Netlify runtime, see the `runtime.txt` file in this repo for an example.
+Remember, no trailing line breaks!
-6. Create the domain on Netlify using your repo as the source
+6. Link your Netlify account to your GitHub or GitLab or other repo account
-7. In the domain details in Netlify, enter the directory as `public` and the build command as `make`
+7. Create the domain on Netlify using your repo as the source, it will ask you for some configuration details.
+In the "Build command" option put `make` and in the "Publish directory" option put `public`.
-8. Click done
+8. Click "Deploy site"

 After a minute or two your static site should be live!